Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Cross validation details

 \section{Cross validation details}

-Here we describe the CV approach used in stage one of our procedure, see Section \ref{sec:model_selection_procedure}.
-As mentioned in Section \ref{sec:model_selection_procedure}, we found that the models favored by leave-one-out cross validation tend to be overly complex and have low power for planet detection.
-This is unsurprising because leave-one-out prediction is substantially easier than identifying the component of a corrupted RV signal that is due to stellar activity.
-Indeed, the latter case is more similar to predicting {\it all} the apparent RV observations.
+Here we describe the CV approach used in Algorithm 3, see Section \ref{sec:selection_practice} and Section \ref{sec:model_selection_procedure}.
+We first investigated standard leave-one-out cross-validation but found that the models favored by this approach tend to be overly complex and have low power for planet detection.
+This is unsurprising because leave-one-out prediction is substantially easier than identifying the component of an apparent RV signal that is due to stellar activity.
+Indeed, the latter case is more similar to predicting the RV corruption for {\it all} the observations.
 Therefore, to somewhat better approximate the problem at hand, we instead leave out blocks of observations.

 In a single repetition of our CV procedure we randomly select a test block of $b=5$ consecutive observation times to hold back.
 Then we find the maximum likelihood parameter estimates $\hat{\theta}_T$ based on the observations at the remaining $n-b$ times, which we refer to as the training data.
 Let the subscripts $B$ and $T$ attached to vectors or matrices denote elements corresponding to the test block and training data, respectively.
 In the case of matrices the first subscript refers to the rows and the second refers to the columns.
 Dropping constants, our cross validation score is